 A. Easy, you can go to the nearest office of the Ministry of Training, Colleges, and Universities (MTCU) and request information on the trades.
 The Ministry will outline your options and requirements.
-OR, call one of the training facilities on this site “Apprenticeship and Training”
+Or, call one of the IUPAT training facilities on this site “Apprenticeship and Training”.

 2. Q. What is required of me to become a member of the IUPAT?

 A. Our reputation as a trade Union is to provide our contractors with the best qualified workers in the industry.
-We require you to be a registered apprentice or the holder of a qualified journeyperson certificate issued by MTCU.
+We request that you are a registered apprentice or the holder of a qualified journeyperson certificate issued by MTCU.
 However, we encourage all workers to call us to learn about one of our trades and become a member.

 3. Q. What if I do not have a certificate of qualification?

 A. You have a couple of options.
-1) you can challenge the exam at the MTCU for the specific trade you wish to hold a certificate or, 2) call the training centre that offers your trade of interest and following an interview will direct you to your needs.
+1) you can challenge the exam at the MTCU for the specific trade you wish to hold a certificate or, 2) call the training centre that offers your trade of interest and following an interview, we will direct you as required.

-4. Q. What other organizations does the OCP belong?
+4. Q. What other organizations does the OCP belong to?

 www.iupat.org ; www.ofl.ca ; www.buildingtrades.ca ; www.labourcouncil.ca ; www.isca.ca ; www.ontpca.org ; www.agmca.ca ; www.aaoon-line.ca